SpinalCMS/bridgetown-internal-markdown-links/README.md

 `[Check out the docs](/docs/)`

-(and do a find/replace throughout your site, if the slug is changes for that page).
+(and do a find/replace throughout your site, if the slug changes for that page).

 This plugin  uses Bridgetown's `url_for()` helper in the background.